 Au gratin is a French technique for browning the top of a dish.
 I like to use Parmesan, but any aged cheese will do.
 You can top the kale in the sauté pan if it’s oven safe, portion into ramekins or even use a pie plate.

 After a quick broil… Voila!
 You’ve got creamed kale with a slightly crispy, salty and crowd-pleasing topping to boot.

 Funny Story #2: Look who’s laughing now.

 Cream Sauce (Béchamel)

-- 3 tablespoons of unsalted butter
+- 3 tablespoons of unsalted butter, pastured recommended

 - 3 tablespoons of all-purpose flour

-- 1 cup whole milk
+- 1 cup whole milk, organic or raw recommended

-- 1/2 cup heavy whipping cream
+- 1/2 cup heavy whipping cream, organic recommended

 - 2 pinches ground nutmeg